sodascience/cbs_python/new_instructions.md

+To create the YML file, you need to create your own environment outside the RA environment, in Python on Windows, using Mambaforge installed in C:\mambaforge.
+Follow the steps below to generate a text file and send it to us via email as a reply.
+With the text file, we can make the environment available for you within RA.

     On your own Windows system in Python, create a new environment named after the project code and activate it.
 As an example, we use project code 0000.

 a.       `conda create –n 0000`